 Who are the top political speakers?
 A top political speaker can talk about a number of different topics ranging from healthcare, finance, the environment, education, and more.
 A political keynote speaker can include politicians, activists, satirists, economists, former presidents, and judges.
 Political keynotes speakers are among the smartest minds in Washington and around the world who analyze the decisions and debates from the campaign trail to the halls of Congress and the White House.

-Here are some of the top political speakers of 2017.
+Here are some of the top political speakers.

 1. Peter Zeihan

 Geopolitical Strategist Peter Zeihan is a global energy, demographic, and security expert and top political speaker.
 With a keen eye toward what will drive tomorrow’s headlines, his irreverent approach transforms topics that are normally dense and heavy into accessible, relevant takeaways for audiences of all types.
 In his career, Zeihan has ranged from working for the US State Department in Australia to the DC think tank community to helping develop the analytical models for Stratfor, one of the world’s premier private intelligence companies